 You will need to include enough food in your kit to last for several days.
 Canned foods last longer than dry foods so these are a good choice for our pack.
 However, they are heavy and the amount of cans needed to sustain a large dog for several days is probably too bulky and impractical to pack in a disaster kit.
 Dry food can be packed instead but be sure to pack it in heavy-duty waterproof freezer bags.
 Be sure you include bowls as well as a can opener (if using canned food).
 I prefer to use collapsible bowls, because they are light, and collapse to less than two inches so they don’t take up a lot of space.
 You should have enough water for your pet in their disaster kit, since it may be hard to carry days worth of water consider including a water-purifying filter or iodine tablets.

 3. Toys & Treats

 Although it may not seem necessary, you should also include your pet’s favorite treats and toys in your disaster kit.
 Many frightened animals will hide during a disaster and will not want to come out of their hiding place.
 Along with gentle coaxing, having your pet’s favorite toy on hand may be what you need to entice your fearful pet out of hiding and into safety.
 Toys also come in handy if you need something to entertain your pet while you are waiting out the storm.

 4. Leash and/or Pet Carrier

-Be sure to include a leash (preferably one that is reflective) for dogs or a pet carrier for cats or small dogs so that you can safely secure and transport your pet without risking that they will run away and get lost.
+Be sure to include a leash (preferably one that is reflective) for dogs or a pet carrier for cats or small to medium sized dogs so that you can safely secure and transport your pet without risking that they will run away and get lost.
 SHERPA®’s Elevation Carrier doubles as a carrier + backpack, making it easy to grab your pets and go!
 You can even pre-pack and store disaster kit supplies in this backpack carrier knowing you’ll have a carrier ready for your small pet when you need it.